 Students who complete the Health Care core curriculum have the option to then complete an

 Associate Degree Nursing, Clinical Trials Research Associate, Respiratory Therapy,Occupational Therapy Assistant,

-Pharmacy Technology, or Practical Nursing degree.
+Pharmacy Technology, Practical Nursing, or Nursing Assistant degree or diploma.
 Students also have the option to finish their AA or AS degree in University Transfer since many of the courses in the Health Care Core Pathway are transferable to four-year colleges.
 Which program is right for you?